ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 			// Inheriting all from the generic item
 			inheritAllFrom: '$inlineObject',

-			// The external widget can have many attributes
+			// The external data widget can have many attributes
 			allowAttributes: [ 'data-resource-url' ]
 		} );
 	}